Quickstart: Organize a Design

 Moving and Rotating Components

 I might want to tighten up the schematic look a bit better.
 To move components, I just hover my mouse over the component, click, hold, and drag, and then release the mouse button when I want to place the component.
 I can also press "r" at any time to rotate the component.
-Here, I moved a few components and rotated 1 resistor:
+Here, I moved and rotated a few components:

 Joining Nets